Ekkehard-Schulze/indoor-climate-logger/README.md

 and plotly packages as well as with spreadsheet processing.

 6.)
-The script server for generating statistics and interavtive data exloration using plotly.
+The script "plotly_time_series.py" server for generating statistics and interavtive data
+    exloration using plotly.
+Try it using the demo data set "20260222_201501_MHZ_19_CO2_log.tsv".